alwynallan/twocents/README.md

 ![Bits](/twocents.bin.png)

-Comments are welcome as "Issues" above.
+Comments are welcome as "issues" above.
 Remember this is a $.02 RNG for a $2 computer.
-The type of data security it's intended for is protecting over-the-air software updates for a thermostat from nefarious hackers who are looking for an army of bitcoin miners.
+The type of data it's intended to protect is over-the-air software updates for a thermostat, when nefarious hackers want to create a slave army of bitcoin miners.
+Also, we can buy a capacitor and a resistor for under $.01 on Aliexpress in 1000 quantities, with free shipping!